-Properties subject to an equity release plan are also valued at inception of the loan by a RICS-qualified surveyor.
-Further inspections take place at regular intervals to ensure that the Bank's security is maintained in an adequate state of repair.
+Properties subject to a lump sum lifetime mortgage and reversionary interest are also valued at inception of the loan by a RICS-qualified surveyor.
+Further inspections take place depending upon the inherent risk of the case to ensure that the Bank's security is maintained in an adequate state of repair.